wing5wong/artisan-whs-static/source/_events/2020-11-30_student-leadership-pd-day-for-prefects.md

 ---
 Student Leadership PD day for Prefects will be held in the Library on Wednesday 27 January from 9.00am to 1.00pm.

+Shared morning tea - please bring a plate.
+Mufti can be worn.